Disclaimer: unofficial & reflects no official position.

-We go brave in our apparel* that we may be taken for better men than we be.
+Warm-up: We go brave in our apparel* that we may be taken for better men than we be.
 We use much bombastings*** and quiltings to seem fitter -formed, better-shouldered, smaller-waisted, fuller -thighed than we are.
 We barbe** and shave often to seem younger than we are.
 We use perfumes both inward and outward to seem sweeter than we be.
-We use courteous salutations to seem kinder than we are; and sometimes graver and Godlier communications to seem wiser than we be.
+We use courteous salutations to seem kinder than we are; and sometimes graver and Godlier communications to seem wiser than we be. — Sir John Harrington, 16th century. (* = garments, outfit, clothes, the clothes we wear, the clothes we are wearing. ** today we still use "a barber" for a hairdresser,cf a barbers', a barbershop, but to barbe = have someone shave you/cut your hair/ groom you, we don't..***Bombast is now only used metaphorically., adjective:bombastic)

 Do you agree?
 Disagree?
 Is this a typical masculine point of view?
 Are men only real men when they are sloppily or shabbily dressed ( like me) unshaven, with illkempt hair, and smell of... ..?
 Is this still relevant today, or oldfashioned?
+He was talking about other men - did this , does this, apply to women too?

 And ENJOY:

-Masses of vocab! in purple, italic, bold .YOU can look it up for yourselves!
+Masses of vocab! in purple, italic,bold.YOU can look it up for yourselves!

-Lyrics:(my fisking in red)
+Lyrics:(my fisking in red) They seek him here, they seek him there,

 His clothes are loud, but never square.